What is a SEP-IRA?

 Employer contribution limits

 - If you're self-employed, your contributions are generally limited to 20% of your net income.
 (Net compensation for self-employed individuals is generally the net profit from IRS Schedule C reduced by the deductible self-employment tax.
-The eligible compensation limit, indexed for inflation by the IRS, is $275,000 for 2018.)
+The eligible compensation limit, indexed for inflation by the IRS, is $285,000 for 2020 and $290,000 for 2021.)

 - Contributions are deductible and aren't required every year.